Concentration and attention problems are very common secondary effects of brain injury.

 3. Build up slowly

-Once you break an activity down to a manageable level, start increasing the load slowly.
+Once you break an activity down to a manageable level, start gradually increasing the load.
+You should feel challenged, but not overwhelmed.

 So, if you read only five pages of a book today, try reading six tomorrow.
 Then when you feel ready, bump it up to seven.